Streamlined optical training of large-scale modern deep learning architectures with direct feedback alignment: Artificial Neural Network Training on an Optical Processor

 \section{Artificial Neural Network Training on an Optical Processor}

-Our OPU~\cite{saade2016random, brossollet2021lighton}. is based on free space optics, with the light propagating in three-dimensional space, which allows it to make the best use of the parallelism and scaling of optical computation.
+Our OPU (see ref.~\cite{saade2016random, brossollet2021lighton} and SI Note~\ref{sec:expexp}) is based on free space optics, with the light propagating in three-dimensional space, which allows it to make the best use of the parallelism and scaling of optical computation.
 We use the fact that a complex medium, in which light is randomly and coherently scattered multiple times, naturally leads to a transmission matrix with random entries drawn from a normal distribution~\cite{popoff2010measuring}.
 Such matrices are surprisingly versatile: the field of Randomized Numerical Linear Algebra (RNLA), for example, exploits their properties to tackle high-dimensional problems~\cite{drineas2016randnla, mahoney2011randomized, martinsson2020randomized}.
 We have previously explored how our OPU is a natural hardware match to these RNLA algorithms~\cite{hesslow2021photonic}, and showed that it can perform different ML tasks~\cite{cappelli2021ropust, cappelli2022adversarial, ohana2021photonic, rafayelyan2020large}.
-Our OPU can handle input and output vectors with dimensions up to $1 \times 10^6$ and $2 \times 10^6$, respectively.
-At this resolution, the maximum frequency is 340~Hz.
+Our OPU can handle input and output vectors with dimensions up to $\sim\!1 \times 10^6$ and $\sim\!2 \times 10^6$, respectively.
+At this resolution, the maximum frequency is $340$ Hz, corresponding to a 1500 TeraOPS overall performance using less than $30$~Watts of power.
+For smaller tasks, frame rate and performance adjust accordingly (see SI Note~\ref{sec:expspeed}).